-This year, the Family YMCA of Emporia-Greensville updated its lessons to increase the accessibility and enjoyment of swimming to all ages and skill levels.
+In 2018, The Family YMCA of Emporia-Greensville updated its lessons to increase the accessibility and enjoyment of swimming to all ages and skill levels.
 The latest evolution of Y Swim Lessons accommodates varying abilities to help foster a sense of achievement as swimmers’ progress between levels.
 Through this approach, advanced swimmers flow more easily to higher levels while swimmers who need more instruction can learn at their own pace.
 This results in more confident swimmers who stick with lessons and develop a love for swimming that can last a lifetime.
-Starting this year, each swim lesson session will be taught for two weeks (four days per week for two weeks).
+Each swim lesson session will be taught for two weeks (four days per week for two weeks).

 “We want swim lessons to be a rite of passage for ALL children; helping kids stay safe in and around the water while developing a love of swimming,” said Lance Futrell, Program Director, Family YMCA of Emporia-Greensville.
 Through our latest approach to swim lessons, kids of all ages can progress at their own pace while building the confidence needed to become a successful swimmer.

 There are three general categories of Y Swim Lessons

 - Swim Starters develops water enrichment and aquatic readiness in children ages 6 months to 3 years.
 This category focuses on developing swim readiness skills through fun and confidence-building experiences.
 Parents also learn how to supervise children in the water, how to prevent accidents and how to plan for emergencies.
 A parent or guardian will be required to be in the water at all times with the student.